 - 1 teaspoon ground cumin

-- About 4 cups of cooked pinto beans, drained (either freshly made or 2 15-oz cans)
+- About 4 cups of cooked pinto beans, drained, or or 2 15-oz cans

 - 4 teaspoons of Chipotle Tabasco Sauce (definitely do not use regular Tabasco sauce, only the Chipotle kind)

 - 1/2 cup peanut oil or canola oil

 - 1 dozen corn tortillas

 - 1 cup of crumbled Cotija Queso Seco (Mexican farmers cheese) or you can use feta cheese

 - 1/2 cup loosely packed cilantro leaves

 - Iceberg lettuce, thinly sliced and sprinkled with vinegar and salt